swissup/swissup.github.io/m2/extensions/gdpr/configuration.md

 ----------------|------------
 Enabled         | Allows to enable/disable cookie bar and cookie settings page.
 Lifetime        | How many days should the cookie store information about visitor's cookie settings.
+**Third Party Consents**  |
 Integrate with Google Consent Mode | Enable/Disable integration with [Google Consent Mode v2](https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced).
 Integration is [fully automated](/m2/extensions/gdpr/cookie-settings/) and doens't require any additional actions.
 Google Consent Defaults | Default values to use.
+They are used until the client accept the consent.
+Bing Consent Defaults | Default values to use.
 They are used until the client accept the consent.
 **Cookie Bar**  |
 Cookie Wall Mode| Allows to enable/disable site overlay until client will accept the cookie consent.
 Display Mode    | Select display mode for cookie bar.
 See details below the table.